Test Tube Aliens: How it works

 The alien body contains Polyacrylamide, a polymer that soaks up water and causes the body to expand to up to eight times its original size.
 The "sloog" contains a weak acid that slows the expansion of the polymer so that the growth appears to occur over several days.
 The alien can sense the presence of the acid by measuring the solution's conductivity via electrodes on the tip of its antenna and on the top of its head.
 The electrodes also act to sense water level—the water level must be between the antenna electrode and the head electrodes for the alien to be `healthy'.

 The website interaction works via a light detector in the alien's head responding to flashes from the 'web portal' on the Test Tube Aliens website.
 The light detector also lets the alien know how many hours it has been exposed to light and dark.
 As of January 2013, the Test Tube Alien website was offline.
+However, as of September 2025, a functional recreation of the website as it appeared in 2007 is online.